Serializer

 Custom Serializer Implementation

-Custom serializers inherit from the generic class CustomSerializer<T>
+Custom serializers inherit from the generic class CustomSerializer<T> with the class to

 register the serializer for as type parameter.
 They can override one or both of the

-methods.
+Serialize and Deserialize methods.
 This can be used e.g. for dehydrating an object by

 nulling out non-serializable members before serialization and then for rehydrating it after